sondesHamza/rest-api-testing/README.md

 # rest_sample
-A sample rest application using maven &amp; Spring
+A sample rest application using maven &amp; Spring and testing